CBL Development Grant Carousel

 • Compensating community partners

-Click here to see the current and past funded CBL grants.
+Click here to see examples of funded CBL grants.

-• This grant is intended to support courses in any discipline and at all levels that intentionally bring together a diverse group of UW-Madison students to engage in CBL with community organizations, public sector entities, or grassroots groups
+• Community-based learning Course Development Grants are intended to support courses in any discipline and at all levels that intentionally bring together a diverse group of UW-Madison students to engage in community-based learning with community organizations, public sector entities, or grassroots groups

-• Eligibility Criteria: To be eligible for funding, the course must align with the UAPC-approved Guidelinesfor Community-Based Learning.
-The proposal also must clearly address the following:
+• To be eligible for funding, course must align with the UAPC-approved guidelines for community-based learning.
+The proposal must also clearly address the aspects described in this overview.

-1. Student learning outcomes and assessment of learning (see Essential Learning Outcomes for UW–Madison students)
+1. Student learning outcomes and related assessment strategies

-2. How the curriculum/instructor will adequately prepare students to engage in collaborative and mutually beneficial partnerships
+2. How the instructor will prepare students to engage in collaborative and mutually beneficial partnerships off-campus

-2. What are anticipated short- and longer-term impacts on the community partner(s) and/or their constituents
+3. The anticipated short- and longer-term impacts on community member(s) and organization(s)

-Interim Assistant Director of Community-Engaged Scholarship Cory Sprinkel: sprinkel@wisc.edu
+Assistant Director of Community-Engaged Scholarship Dave Lassen: dlassen@wisc.edu

 Budget and Application Form

-Proposals are now being accepted for the Community-based Learning Course Development Grant program to support the development of new Community-based Learning courses, add a community-based component to existing courses, or sustain an ongoing CBL course.
+Proposals are now being accepted for Community-based Learning Course Development Grants.
+Proposals may support the creation of a new community-based learning course or the addition of a community-based component to an existing course.

 Application Deadline: